 Float on… or swim to shore!
-The Cardboard Boat Race is a favorite part of the Chestertown Riverfest because whether you sink or make it to the finish line, you’re going to have a blast.
+The Cardboard Boat Race is a favorite part of Fall Family Weekend because whether you sink or make it to the finish line, you’re going to have a blast.

-To Register and pay your entry fee please visit the Eventbrite page here.
+To Register and pay your entry fee please visit the event page here.

 Boat Building Rules